 In general, above three requirements are at odds.
 For example, if one needs more robust embedding, the amount of data that can be embedded is reduced.
-The best trade-off depends on the application.
+The best trade-off depends on each application.

-2.2.
+2.3.
 Embedding targets

-A 3D model may contain a wide range of data objects.
+A 3D model may contain diverse range of data objects.
 For example, a VRML 2.0 file includes geometry of objects defined by polygons, lines, or predefined shapes (e.g., cylinders, spheres, or cones).
-These objects have attributes, such as shininess, per-surface or per-vertex colors, per-surface or per-vertex normal vectors, per-vertex texture coordinates, and texture images.
-The file may also contain Universal Resource Locator links, pointers to sound data files, behavioral scripts written in a programming language.
-In the case of non-VRML models, the geometry of 3D objects may be represented by solids bounded by curved surfaces (e.g., Bezier patches), by voxel enumeration, and by many other means.
+These objects have attributes, such as shininess, per-surface or per-vertex colors, per-surface or per-vertex normal vectors, per-vertex texture coordinates, texture images, and others.
+The file may also contain Universal Resource Locator links, pointers to sound data files, behavioral scripts written in a programming language, and others.
+In case of non-VRML models, geometry of 3D objects may be represented by solids bounded by curved surfaces (e.g., Bezier patches), by voxel enumeration, and many others means.

-We argue that geometry is the best candidate for data embedding among the types of data object that could exist in 3D scene descriptions, since it is by definition the least likely to be removed.
+We argue that geometry is the best candidate for data embedding among the data objects types that could exist in 3D scene descriptions, since it is by definition the least likely to be removed.

 Among the many possible representations of 3D geometry, we chose, for the study reported in this paper, polygonal models as the target (output) of embedding (see Figure 2).
 A "polygonal model" in this paper may include one or more of the following geometrical primitives: points, lines, polygons, connected polygons, polyhedrons, and connected polyhedrons.
-While some data-embedding algorithms require topology (connectivity) among points, topology can be added, for example, by Delaunay triangulation [O'Rourke94].
+While some data embedding algorithms require topology (connectivity) among points, topology can be added, for example, by Delaunay triangulation [O'rourke94].

 Inputs to the embedding algorithm may either be polygonal models or curved surface models.
-Embedding may be performed either during or after tessellation of the curved surfaces.
-For example, the algorithm that will be described in Section 3.3 accepts curved surfaces as input and embeds patterns as it tessellates the surfaces.
-Embedding watermarks during tessellation can be advantageous in data embedding, because the embedding algorithm can exploit its large degree of freedom in choosing the number, position, and topology of vertices produced by the tessellation.
+An embedding may be performed either during or after a tessellation of the curved surfaces.
+For example, the algorithm that will be described in Section 3.5 accepts curved surfaces as input and embed patterns as it tessellates the surfaces.
+Embedding watermarks during a tessellation can be advantageous to data embedding.
+This is because the embedding algorithm could exploit a large degree of freedom it has in choosing the number, position, and topology of vertices produced by the tessellation.